kubewarden/kubewarden-controller/docs/policy-server/README.md

 - `registry://localhost:5000/project/artifact:some-version` download the policy
   from a OCI registry.
 The policy must have been pushed as an OCI artifact

+### Using a proxy

+When downloading policies from remote locations, `policy-server` respects standard proxy environment variables:

+- `HTTP_PROXY` or `http_proxy`: proxy server for HTTP requests
+- `HTTPS_PROXY` or `https_proxy`: proxy server for HTTPS requests
+- `NO_PROXY` or `no_proxy`: comma-separated list of hosts to exclude from proxying

+These environment variables should be set in the policy-server container environment.

 ### Policy Group

 Multiple policies can be grouped together and are evaluated using a user provided boolean expression.